 It also offers other benefits such as being able to interact with other people who are in the same boat.
 A common occurrence during recovery from addiction is feeling isolated and alone.
 Inpatient programmes offer group therapy sessions that allow you to learn from other people who have gone through similar experiences and issues.

 When choosing a programme for treating your addiction, it is highly recommendable to make sure that they offer aftercare.
 Aftercare is a vital part of long-term recovery since it gives you that extra support whenever you need it.
 Some treatment centres provide online aftercare options so that you can contact them from anywhere in the world.

-Choosing The Dawn Rehab in Thailand for sex addiction treatment
+Choosing The Dawn Rehab for sex addiction treatment

-Located in Chiang Mai, Thailand, The Dawn Medical Rehab and Wellness Centre offers highly-personalised and intensive treatment that is tailored to offer our client’s the best chance of recovery.
+Located in Chiang Mai, Thailand, The Dawn Rehab offers highly-personalised and intensive treatment that is tailored to offer our client’s the best chance of recovery.
 We use a holistic and non-religious approach that is applicable to anyone in recovery.

 Our team of addiction professionals is licensed and qualified to treat all kinds of addiction.
 Aside from treating sex addiction, the team will be able to give you an evaluation to recognise any other existing disorders or conditions that could be getting in the way of your recovery, whether it is drug addiction, alcohol addiction or childhood trauma.